-- 125292.10. subdivision (k), or reproductive uses of SCNT prohibited by article XXXV, section 3, of the California Constitution. - (b) The culture in vitro of (i) any intact human embryo or (ii) any product of SCNT, parthenogenesis or androgenesis, after the appearance of the primitive streak or after 12 days whichever is earlier.
-The 12 day prohibition does not count any time during which the embryos and/or cells have been stored frozen. - (c) The introduction of stem cells from a covered stem cell line into nonhuman primate embryos. - (d) The introduction of any stem cells, whether human or nonhuman, into human embryos. - (e) Breeding any animal into which stem cells from a covered stem cell line have been introduced. - (f) The transfer to a uterus of a genetically modified human embryo.
+- (a) Human reproductive cloning, as defined in California Health and Safety Code Section 125292.10. subdivision (k), or reproductive uses of SCNT prohibited by article XXXV, section 3, of the California Constitution. - (b) The culture in vitro of (i) any intact human embryo or (ii) any product of SCNT, parthenogenesis or androgenesis, after the appearance of the primitive streak or after 12 days whichever is earlier.
+The 12 day prohibition does not count any time during which the embryos and/or cells have been stored frozen. - (c) The introduction of stem cells from a covered stem cell line into nonhuman primate embryos. - (d) The introduction of any stem cells, whether human or nonhuman, into human embryos. - (e) Breeding any animal into which covered stem cells have been introduced such that they could contribute to the germ line. - (f) The transfer to a uterus of a genetically modified human embryo.